mharen/mharen.github.io/blog/2005/2005-01-hockey-madness.md

 Sarah, Shelley, Chris, Jeff, and I just got out of our first hockey game.
 As spectators?
 Oh no, my friend, as hockey players.
 That's right--we don't play *for* Ohio State, but we do play *at* Ohio State.
 It was really cool.
 More updates on this later.
 Out next game is next week - Maybe i can get some pictures.

+[next day update]

-[next day update]<br />OSU offers hockey at three 4 levels: A, B, C, D, D being the least skilled, and A being the most skilled.
+OSU offers hockey at three 4 levels: A, B, C, D, D being the least skilled, and A being the most skilled.
 Since we have no skills, the best place for us is D. Are we playing D-League hockey?
 No...The day of signups, we were too late and all the D-league teams filled up.
 Feeling invincible as college students sometimes feel, we built of our courage and signed the C league sheet.
 What the hell were we thinking?
 Only one of us has ever played before--we can hardly skate.

 So we 'practice' for the first game by attending a couple open skates and we feel less-confident when we realize that, yes, we can't skate, have never handled a puck before, and are on a team with 15 other people whom we also don't know.